liangchow/zindi-amazon-secret-runway/README.md

 6. [Acknowledgments](#Acknowledgments)

 ## Coding Environment
 This project was developed using the Google environment and GitHub.
 Google Colab for coding.
 Google Drive for storing training data, masks, and test AOI images.
-Google Earth Engine was used to download all the Sentinel 1&2 data for training and inference.
+Google Earth Engine was used to download all the Sentinel 1 and 2 data for training and inference.
 GitHub was used as repository and version control.

 ## Data Description
 This project uses the following data sources: